publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptIX/m__us_usc_t26_s265.md

  __Amendments__

     2009—Subsec. (b)(3)(G).
 [Pub.
-L. 111–5, § 1502(a)][/us/pl/111/5/s1502/a], added subpar.
+L. 111–5][/us/pl/111/5], § 1502(a), added subpar.
 (G).

     Subsec. (b)(7).
 [Pub.
-L. 111–5, § 1501(a)][/us/pl/111/5/s1501/a], added par.
+L. 111–5][/us/pl/111/5], § 1501(a), added par.
 (7).

     1997—Subsec. (b)(4)(A).
 [Pub.
 L. 105–34][/us/pl/105/34] inserted “, section 264,” before “and section 291”.

     1990—Subsec. (a)(2).
 [Pub.
-L. 101–508, § 11801(c)(4)][/us/pl/101/508/s11801/c/4], struck out before period at end “, or to purchase or carry any certificate to the extent the interest on such certificate is excludable under section 128”.
+L. 101–508][/us/pl/101/508], § 11801(c)(4), struck out before period at end “, or to purchase or carry any certificate to the extent the interest on such certificate is excludable under section 128”.

     1988—Subsec. (b)(3).
 [Pub.
 L. 100–647][/us/pl/100/647] amended par.
 (3) generally, reenacting subpar.
 (A) without change, revising and restating provisions of subpars.
 (B) to (E), and adding subpar.
 (F).

     1986—[Pub.
-L. 99–514, § 902(a)][/us/pl/99/514/s902/a], (d), designated existing provisions as subsec. (a), inserted heading, and added subsec. (b).
+L. 99–514][/us/pl/99/514], § 902(a), (d), designated existing provisions as subsec. (a), inserted heading, and added subsec. (b).

     Par.
 (2).
 [Pub.
-L. 99–514, § 902(b)][/us/pl/99/514/s902/b], struck out last sentence which read as follows: “In applying the preceding sentence to a financial institution (other than a bank) which is a face-amount certificate company registered under the Investment Company Act of 1940 ([15 U.S.C.
+L. 99–514][/us/pl/99/514], § 902(b), struck out last sentence which read as follows: “In applying the preceding sentence to a financial institution (other than a bank) which is a face-amount certificate company registered under the Investment Company Act of 1940 ([15 U.S.C.
 80a–1][/us/usc/t15/s80a–1] and following) and which is subject to the banking laws of the State in which such institution is incorporated, interest on face-amount certificates (as defined in section 2(a)(15) of such Act) issued by such institution, and interest on amounts received for the purchase of such certificates to be issued by such institution, shall not be considered as interest on indebtedness incurred or continued to purchase or carry obligations the interest on which is wholly exempt from the taxes imposed by this subtitle, to the extent that the average amount of such obligations held by such institution during the taxable year (as determined under regulations prescribed by the Secretary) does not exceed 15 percent of the average of the total assets held by such institution during the taxable year (as so determined).”

     Par.
 (6).
 [Pub.
-L. 99–514, § 144][/us/pl/99/514/s144], added par.
+L. 99–514][/us/pl/99/514], § 144, added par.
 (6).

     1984—Par.
 (2).
 [Pub.
-L. 98–369, § 16(a)][/us/pl/98/369/s16/a], repealed amendments made by [Pub.
-L. 97–34, § 302(c)][/us/pl/97/34/s302/c].
+L. 98–369][/us/pl/98/369], § 16(a), repealed amendments made by [Pub.
+L. 97–34][/us/pl/97/34], § 302(c).
 See 1981 Amendment note below.

     Par.
 (5).
 [Pub.
-L. 98–369, § 56(c)][/us/pl/98/369/s56/c], added par.
+L. 98–369][/us/pl/98/369], § 56(c), added par.
 (5).

     1981—Par.
 (2).
 [Pub.
-L. 97–34, § 302(c)(2)][/us/pl/97/34/s302/c/2], (d)(1), provided that, applicable to taxable years beginning after Dec.
+L. 97–34][/us/pl/97/34], § 302(c)(2), (d)(1), provided that, applicable to taxable years beginning after Dec.
 31, 1984, par.
 (2) is amended by striking out “or to purchase or carry any certificate to the extent the interest on such certificate is excludable under section 128” and inserting in lieu thereof “or to purchase or carry obligations or shares, or to make other deposits or investments, the interest on which is described in section 128(c)(1) to the extent such interest is excludable from gross income under section 128”.
 [Section 16(a) of Pub.
 L. 98–369][/us/pl/98/369/s16/a], repealed [section 302(c) of Pub.
 L. 97–34][/us/pl/97/34/s302/c], and provided that this title shall be applied and administered as if section 302(c), and the amendments made by such section 302(c), had not been enacted.

     [Pub.
-L. 97–34, § 301(b)(2)][/us/pl/97/34/s301/b/2], inserted “, or to purchase or carry any certificate to the extent the interest on such certificate is excludable under section 128” after “116”.
+L. 97–34][/us/pl/97/34], § 301(b)(2), inserted “, or to purchase or carry any certificate to the extent the interest on such certificate is excludable under section 128” after “116”.

     1980—Par.
 (2).
 [Pub.
 L. 96–223][/us/pl/96/223] inserted “, or to purchase or carry obligations or shares, or to make deposits or other investments, the interest on which is described in section 116(c) to the extent such interest is excludable from gross income under section 116” after “subtitle”.

     1976—Par.
 (2).
 [Pub.
 L. 94–455][/us/pl/94/455], §§ 1901(a)(37), 1906(b)(13)(A), struck out “(other than obligations of the United States issued after September 24, 1917, and originally subscribed for by the taxpayer)” after “to purchase or carry obligations” and “or his delegate” after “Secretary”.

     Pars.
 (3), (4).
 [Pub.
-L. 94–455, § 2137(e)][/us/pl/94/455/s2137/e], added pars.
+L. 94–455][/us/pl/94/455], § 2137(e), added pars.
 (3) and (4).

     1964—Par.
 (2).
 [Pub.
 L. 88–272][/us/pl/88/272] provided that interest on face-amount certificates issued by a face-amount certificate company, and interest on amounts received for the purchase of such certificates to be issued by such institution, shall not be considered interest on indebtedness to purchase or carry obligations the interest on which is wholly exempt from the taxes under this subtitle, to the extent the average amount of such obligations held by such institution during the taxable year doesn’t exceed 15 percent of the average total assets held by such institution during the taxable year.

  __Effective Date of 2009 Amendment__

 [Pub.
 L. 111–5, div.
-B, title I, § 1501(c)][/us/pl/111/5/s1501/c], Feb.
+B, title I][/us/pl/111/5/dB/tI], § 1501(c), Feb.
 17, 2009, [123 Stat.
 353][/us/stat/123/353], provided that:

 > “The amendments made by this section \[amending this section and [section 291 of this title][/us/usc/t26/s291]\] shall apply to obligations issued after December 31, 2008.”

 [Pub.
 L. 111–5, div.
-B, title I, § 1502(b)][/us/pl/111/5/s1502/b], Feb.
+B, title I][/us/pl/111/5/dB/tI], § 1502(b), Feb.
 17, 2009, [123 Stat.
 354][/us/stat/123/354], provided that:

 > “The amendment made by this section \[amending this section\] shall apply to obligations issued after December 31, 2008.”